 Common 72 Sold Complaints#

-Here are the most frequent complaints from real sellers and the BBB:
+Here are the most frequent complaints from real sellers, the BBB, and independent review platforms:

-"My home didn't sell in 8 days — or even close."
-This is the number one complaint.
+This is the number one 72 Sold complaint.
 Sellers report homes sitting on the market for 60 to 90+ days despite the fast-sale marketing.
 The compressed showing strategy works best in hot markets with low inventory.
-In a balanced Las Vegas market, results vary significantly.
+In a balanced Las Vegas market — where inventory has been rising through 2025 and into 2026 — results vary significantly.

-"The sale price was lower than they promised."
 Some sellers report that their 72 Sold agent recommended listing below market value to generate a bidding war — and the bidding war never materialized.
-As one seller wrote: "The pricing is way under the market value, 40-80k."
+As one BBB reviewer wrote: "The pricing is way under the market value, 40-80k."

-"I got handed off to an assistant."
 Because 72 Sold is a licensing program, the quality of your local agent varies widely.
 Some sellers report being assigned to assistants with poor communication after the initial sign-up.
+The agent who handles your sale may be new to the program or juggling a large volume of leads.

-"Cancellation was a nightmare."
 Several BBB complaints involve agents who joined the program and had difficulty canceling their subscriptions, with charges continuing after cancellation requests.
+For sellers, the listing agreement terms can also make it difficult to switch to a different agent or strategy mid-process.

 Positive 72 Sold Reviews#